(Or at least out of bed).

 It’s also a super sociable activity, that you can enjoy with friends and family – just look at those Tour de France sprint teams racing over the Pyrenees.

-Now, every cyclist knows you need a few key accessories to get you going: a decent bike, protective helmet and safety bike light (is everyone as obsessed with projection laser light Blaze as we are?).
+Now, every cyclist knows you need a few key accessories to get you going: a decent bike, protective helmet and safety bike light.

 And, of course, you need some useful cycling apps to get you motivated.
 Here are some of our faves…